-Use to detect and document maternal use of ethanol during approximately the last trimester of a full-term pregnancy.
+Use to detect and document fetal exposure to ethanol during approximately the last trimester of a full-term pregnancy.

 Qualitative Liquid Chromatography-Tandem Mass Spectrometry